Jdickson96/Sparta-Global-Training-Code/Core_QFQS.md

 #### What happens if you add 3 to the largest int?
 To the largest unsigned int?

+If you add 3 to the largest int then you will overflow the number and it will become a negative version of the largest int with two integers added to it.
+The largest unsigned int will also overflow however, as the number cannot be negative it will become 2.

 #### What is the smallest floating point number type?
 How many bytes?

 #### What data types can int be safely converted to?